-- "I pay an employee's taxes, then my payroll is also taxed, then my profits are taxed.
+- "I pay an employees' taxes, then my payroll is also taxed, then my profits are taxed.
 Tax, tax, tax.
 That's all I do-pay taxes.
-Even when I die they'll take it away from me."-Oscar E., Pharmaceutical Manufacturer, Fla. - "I already pay taxes.
+Even when I die they'll take it away from me."-Male respondent, manufacturer, Fla. - "I already pay taxes.
 They already equal the first three months of income for the year.
-So for the first three months of the year, I am working for the government."- Fernando A., jewelry manufacturing, Ariz.
+So for the first three months of the year, I am working for the government."-Male respondent, jewelry manufacturing, Ariz.